 Since social security contributions are lower for working students, your payroll costs are also reduced.
-In addition, students can work up to 475 hours a year under those advantageous conditions.
+In addition, students can work up to 240 hours per quarter (with a maximum of 600 hours for the calendar year) under those advantageous conditions.
 Make sure you send the completed Dimona declaration to the NSSO/RSZ in time: on the first working day at the latest.

 Useful tip: Student@work, one of the online social security services, allows you to see at a glance how many working hours your student has left this year.